 Since first being elected in 2010, I have been committed to ensuring our rural area receives a fair deal in healthcare and education.
-By 2023-4 the NHS budget is due to increase by £33.9 billion.

-Previously, I campaigned for the re-opening of Castleberg Hospital, this was successful, and the hospital re-opened in 2019.
+Previously, I campaigned for the re-opening of Castleberg Hospital.
+This was successful and the Hospital re-opened in 2019.